derek-braun/Matrix-Operations/README.md

 # Multivariate-Linear-Regression-Tools

+This project is designed as an example implementation of several common linear regression techniques, building many of the related tools from scratch.
+Although the project is intended as an example implemenation, many of the methods and structures created can be used reuesed as needed in a more template-like manner.

 Matrix Operations Class:

 Implementing several common matrix operations as java functions.
 The primary intention is for these operations to be used for application in single and multivariate linear regression.